Home / Recipes / Ingredient / Pasta / Traditional Alfredo Pasta

 A couple of reasons it’s better to grate your own.
 It’s cheaper and it tastes so much better.
 Packaged cheese tends to have a coating to keep the cheese from sticking together.
 Not a good thing.

-You can grate your own cheese with either a Cheese Grater or by placing chunks in your Food Processor and just pulsing a few times until coarsely ground.
+You can grate your own cheese with either a cheese grater or by placing chunks in your food processor and just pulsing a few times until coarsely ground.

 Freshly ground parmesan cheese can be kept in a plastic bag or airtight container and stored in the fridge for up to two weeks.
 You can also store it in the freezer for up to 18 months.